👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 - desert barriers, and

-- its position at the crossroads of three continents
+- Its position at the crossroads of three

 - economic stakes (Being petroleum product-driven economies- the dominance of which is about to slide gradually), and